wanxuanz/SWEN20003_project2/README.md

 line parameter.
 If more than a maximum number of ticks (also determined by a command-line parameter) pass before halting, the simulation times out.
 Otherwise, the number of elapsed ticks, together with the amounts of fruit at each location, is printed to form the result of the world file.</br>

+### Command-line arguments
+Your simulation must take three command-line arguments: the tick rate (in milliseconds), the maximum number of ticks, and the world le.
+Here are some example argument lists for the
+program: </br>
+* 500 100 res/worlds/harvest.csv
+* 100 1000 res/worlds/sum.csv